 - "Presentation of Financial Statements Going Concern (ASC Topic 205-40): Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern ("ASU 2014-15") was issued during August 2014.
 FASB issued guidance on how to account for and disclose going concern risks.
 This guidance is effective for annual periods beginning after December 15, 2016. - "Leases" (ASU 2016-02) was issued during February 2016.
 This update will require organizations that lease assets to recognize on the balance sheet the assets and liabilities for the rights and obligations created by those leases.
 The new guidance will also require additional disclosure about the amount, timing and uncertainty of cash flows arising from leases.
 This guidance is effective for annual and interim periods beginning after December 15, 2018. - "Compensation Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting" (ASU 2016-09) was issued in March 2016.
 This new standard provided guidance for the simplification of several aspects of the accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities, and classification on the statement of cash flows.
-This standard is effective for annual periods beginning after December 15, 2016.
+This standard is effective for annual periods beginning after December 15, 2016. - "Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments" ("ASU 2016-15") was issued in August 2016.
+This update addresses several specific cash flow issues with the objective of reducing the existing diversity in practice. - "Compensation Stock Compensation (Topic 718): Scope of Modification Accounting" (ASU 2017-09) was issued in May 2017.
+This update will provide clarity and reduce both diversity in practice and cost and complexity when applying the guidance in Topic 718, Compensation Stock Compensation, to a change to the terms or conditions of a share-based payment award.
+This standard is effective for annual periods beginning after December 15, 2017.

-The Company continues to evaluate the impact of ASU 2014-15, ASU 2016-02 and ASU 2016-09 on its consolidated financial statements.
+The Company continues to evaluate the impact of ASU 2014-15, ASU 2016-02, ASU 2016-09, ASU 2016-15, and ASU 2017-09 on its consolidated financial statements.